Generalized Quasikernels in Digraphs: Concluding Remarks

+Observe that $D$ has minimum in-degree $\del$.
+We claim that every quasikernel $Q$ of $D$ contains at least $k\ell$ vertices.
+Indeed, because $Q$ is independent, it can contain vertices from at most one $V_i$ set.
+It follows that $Q$ must contain every vertex of $V_j'$ for each $j$ with $v_j\notin N^+_T[v_i]$ (as these vertices will not be reached by a path of length at most 2 otherwise).
+There are exactly $\ell$ such vertices $v_j$, from which the claim follows.
+Since $|V(D)|=(k+\del)(2\ell+1)$, this claim implies that $c_{\del,2}$ must satisfy

+proving the result. \end{proof} The above suggests the following weak version of the Small Quasikernel Conjecture, which is asymptotically optimal in view of \Cref{prop:minDegree}(c). \begin{conj} There exists some $\delta\ge 1$ such that every digraph $D$ of minimum in-degree at least $\delta$ contains a quasikernel $Q$ with $|Q|\le \frac{1}{2}|V(D)|$. \end{conj} The proof of \Cref{prop:strongLargeSmall} can be adjusted to continue to hold if we replace the source-free hypothesis with in-degree at least $\del$ for any fixed $\del$ (which is in fact how we arrived at the construction for \Cref{prop:minDegree}(c)), so weak versions of the Large Quasikernel Conjecture continue to be an obstacle for this conjecture as well.
+It is unclear what the true behavior of $c_{\delta,q}$ should be in general, especially when $\delta$ is large in terms of $q\ge 3$.

 Another variant of being source-free is being strongly connected.
-For this we ask the following. \begin{quest} If $D$ is a strongly connected digraph and $q\ge 2$ is an integer, does there exist a $q$-kernel $Q$ of $D$ such that $|Q|\le \frac{|V(D)|}{q+1}+O_q(1)$? \end{quest} This bound would be best possible by considering a collection of $C_{q+2}$'s sharing a common vertex.
-We have not spent a substantial amount of time thinking about this problem, so it is quite likely that better constructions exist.
+In \cite[Example 17]{erdHos2023small} it is shown that there exist strongly connected digraphs with smallest quasikernels of size $(\half -o(1))|V(D)|$.
+For $q\ge 3$ we ask the following. \begin{quest} If $D$ is a strongly connected digraph and $q\ge 3$ is an integer, does there exist a $q$-kernel $Q$ of $D$ such that $|Q|\le \frac{|V(D)|}{q+1}+O_q(1)$? \end{quest} This bound would be best possible by considering a collection of $C_{q+2}$'s sharing a common vertex.
+We have not spent much time thinking about this problem and it is likely that better constructions exist, especially in view of \cite[Example 17]{erdHos2023small} for quasikernels.
 Still, it would be interesting to see if any non-trivial bounds could be obtained under the assumption of being strongly connected.
+The best we can show is the existence of $q$-kernels of size at most roughly $\frac{|V(D)|}{\log q}$ by using \Cref{thm:disjointWeak} to show the existence of around $\log q$ disjoint $q$-kernels.